dhammon/zosi-hack/README.md

 rtt min/avg/max/mdev = 1.235/1.235/1.235/0.000 ms
 ```

 Thinking that the password may be very simple, I attempted guessing a few commonly used passwords.
-My guessed passwords where "blank", root, admin, zosi, and a handful of others before giving up and deciding to automate the effort using `hydra` network bruteforcing tool.
+My guessed passwords were "blank", root, admin, zosi, and a handful of others before giving up and deciding to automate the effort using `hydra` network bruteforcing tool.

 ```bash
 daniel@daniel-desktop:~$ telnet 192.168.3.138